raycaster-io/3d-controls/README.md

-# camera-controls
+# @raycaster/3d-controls

-A library of camera controls for Three.js.
+A library of 3D controls for Three.js, for controlling the perspective of the camera, transforming objects, etc.

-The goal of this library is to provide a set of audited camera controls for Three.js, which could potentially play well with each other, be easily configurable, and extensible.
+The goal of this library is to provide a set of audited controls for Three.js, which could potentially play well with each other, be easily configurable, and extensible.

 ### Prior art